 With the house blessing playing a primary role.
 Because according to Roman Catholic tradition, the house is not properly blessed for the year until the priest comes to pray over it and sprinkle it with holy water.

 Easter week processions also hold a prominent place.
 These elaborate and solemn affairs often include parishioners garbed in traditional local costumes carrying candles and statues of Mary or Christ through the street on Good Friday or throughout the week.

 And the Pope’s Easter sermon is paramount.
 Many make a point of traveling to Rome for the Pope’s Easter sermon and annual blessing.
 So popular is this event that ordering tickets at least 2-6 months in advance is recommended !
 Those that can’t go are expected to attend their own church or tune in to the Vatican by TV, internet, or radio.

+Secular traditions are important as well.
 Church is usually followed a big dinner, often with pasta and lamb.
 And the day spent with family or friends.
 Because as the saying goes, “Natale con i tuoi, Pasqua con chi voi.”
 (Christmas with family, Easter with whom you want.)
 Even though I personally think most Italians still prefer celebrating with family.

 And kids decorate hard-boiled eggs.

 Easter egg coloring goes back a long way.
 In ancient Rome they believed all life comes from the egg and so gifted them during their spring festivals.
 After they first dipped the boiled eggs in homemade dyes made of foods like red onion skins, beets, and carrots.
 But in Christian tradition Easter eggs were originally dyed red, in memory of Christ’s blood.
 They later came to symbolize both Christ’s resurrection and new life, and were eaten in celebration of this.